"Superzoom" lenses will be the biggest thing to happen to smartphone cameras in years

 Imagine you’re at your child’s birthday party.
 You want a reaction photo of their face when they open the big present, the one you made them wait until the very end to finally unwrap.
 Shoving a phone in their face can kind of kill the magic, as can a giant DSLR - a lot of kids are camera shy.
 Being able to stand 10 feet away and quickly snap a proper close-up of that open-mouthed surprise is something a lot of parents would kill for, but using digital zoom will get you a pretty terrible result.
 The same goes for their first sporting event, first day at school, or just about any moment you’re not going to be able to get three feet away from to capture.
 A zoom lens is invaluable for candid photography, and can preserve the kind of human moments - feelings, reactions, and interactions - that a wider, more open lens simply can’t, or would require infringing on that moment in a way which saps it of its authenticity.
 This may sound like whimsical drivel to you, but I assure you that a shot of your child stepping up for their first at-bat in a little league game with a 5x zoom factor will capture that moment with so much more feeling and focus than an ordinary smartphone camera.

-Shot on Oppo's Reno 10x - this photo captures depth and frames the scene in a way a wider lens simply won't.
+Shot on Oppo's Reno 10x - this photo captures depth and frames the scene in a way a wider lens simply can't.

 The same is true of concerts, professional sports matches, a trip to the zoo, or just taking fun portraits with your friends as much as it is capturing those moments that become lifelong memories - moments that will actually look good enough to print out and put on your wall, refrigerator, or desk.
 So please: don’t talk to me about superzoom being a niche feature - I get that a lot of people don’t like to take photos, especially of other people, but for the countless families out there who cherish the moments they’ve captured with their phones, those who want to remember a concert or sporting event, or just take a nicely-framed picture of a pet, the utility of being able to get closer is incredibly obvious.
 I’m not exactly shocked that most childless young men don’t see the appeal as clearly, but they also aren’t the audience.